Presentation Schedule

 Donald E. Hall

-Professor Hall is a member of IAFOR’s International Academic Board.
+Professor Donald E. Hall is a member of IAFOR’s International Academic Board.

 Joseph Haldane

-Dr Haldane has had full-time faculty positions at the Université Paris-Est Créteil and Sciences Po Paris in France, and Nagoya University of Commerce and Business, Japan, as well as visiting positions at the French Press Institute (Université Paris-Panthéon-Assas), France, and the Schools of Journalism of Sciences Po Paris and Moscow State University, Russia.
+From 2020 to 2025, Dr Haldane was an Honorary Professor of University College London (UCL), through the Bartlett School of Sustainable Construction.
+Earlier in his career, he held full-time faculty positions at the Université Paris-Est Créteil, Sciences Po Paris, and Nagoya University of Commerce and Business, as well as visiting positions at the French Press Institute in the Université Paris-Panthéon-Assas and the Schools of Journalism of Sciences Po Paris and Moscow State University.

-Dr Haldane has been invited to speak at universities and conferences globally, including the UN HQ in New York, and advised universities, NGOs, and governments on issues relating to international education policy, public-private partnerships, and multi-stakeholder forums.
-He was the project lead on the 2019 Kansai Resilience Forum, held by the Japanese Government through the Prime Minister’s Office and oversaw the 2021 Ministry of Foreign Affairs commissioned study on Infectious Diseases on Cruise Ships.
+Professor Haldane has given invited lectures and presentations at universities and conferences globally, including at the United Nations headquarters in New York, and advised universities, NGOs, and governments on issues relating to international education policy, public-private partnerships, and multi-stakeholder forums.
+He was the project lead on the 2019 Kansai Resilience Forum, held by the Japanese Government through the Prime Minister’s Office, and oversaw the 2021 Ministry of Foreign Affairs commissioned study on Infectious Diseases on Cruise Ships.

 About the Presenter(s)